-- It Burns! - Students learn about the harmful effects of the Sun's UV rays and how to protect themselves from their intensity and harmful effects.
+- UV Radiation: Sunscreen SPF Experiment - Students learn about the harmful effects of the Sun's UV rays and how to protect themselves from their intensity and harmful effects.
 They perform a simple experiment and test the effectiveness of sunscreen.

 Review and discuss the learning objectives.
 Have students write a reflective paragraph on the topic "what would our lives be like without the Sun."
 Have students volunteer to read their paragraphs aloud.
 If it does not come up in the paragraphs, ask students if life would be possible without the Sun.
 If other stars in the universe are similar to our Sun, does that mean life may exist in other places?
 Questions like this help students begin thinking about the inner workings of our universe.
 If time permits, incorporate the lesson summary assessment into the closure.